SummaryRead the full fact sheet

 - Learn about your medication.
-All prescription medicines have an information leaflet called Consumer Medicine Information (CMI).
-This includes detailed information on the medicine in plain English, including use, side effects and precautions.
-Your pharmacist can give you the CMI for your medicine.
+All prescription medicines have an information leaflet called .
+This gives detailed information on the medicine in plain English, including how to use it, side effects and precautions.
+Your pharmacist can also give you the CMI for your medicine.

-- Ask your pharmacist for advice if you buy over-the-counter medicines.
+- Speak to your pharmacist if you buy over-the-counter or complementary medicines.
 They can advise you about side effects and interactions with other medicines you are taking.
-You should be aware that medicines you buy in the supermarket can also cause side effects.
+Be aware that medicines you buy in the supermarket can also cause side effects.

 - Tell your doctor about all the medicines you take, including prescription, over-the-counter and complementary medicines.

 - Ask your doctor if improving your lifestyle could reduce your need for medication.
-Some conditions can be better managed with changes to your diet and regular exercise.
+Some conditions can be better managed with changes to your and .

-- Return unwanted and out-of-date medicines to your pharmacy for environmentally safe disposal.
-This service is provided free of charge.
+- Return unwanted and out-of-date medicines to your pharmacy for safe disposal.
+This is a free service.

 - Talk to your pharmacist about dosage aids that can help you organise your pill taking.
 You may be at risk of making mistakes if you take many different medicines at different times.

-- Ask your doctor or pharmacist questions, so you can clearly understand the benefits and risks of your medicines.
+- Ask your doctor or pharmacist questions so you understand the benefits and risks of your medicines.